How Terrible Timing Obscured Skid Row’s Promise

 Subscribe to Ultimate Classic Rock on

-Timing, as they say, is everything.
+Timing was everything.
 Skid Row arrived in record stores almost five years to the day after the release of Bon Jovi’s first album, and fulfilling a deal struck years before between teenage friends John Francis Bongiovi, Jr. and David Michael Sabo, who had promised each other that whoever made it first would help the other get there too.